laurahatt/child-care-deserts/README.md

 Very few families in Lakeview can walk from their homes to licensed child care in 15 minutes.
 Child care availability ranges from 0 to 0.12 slots per tot, in different parts of the neighborhood.
 The mean level of access is 0.0271 slots per tot.
 The median level is 0.0161 slots per tot.

-As shown in the first and second maps below, availability is highest in the southeast part of the neighborhood, where there are two relatively large providers.
+As shown in the first and second maps below, child care availability is highest in the southeast part of the neighborhood, where there are two relatively large providers.

 ![Map - Slots Per Child (Point)](/Maps/map_slots_per_child_point.png)

 ![Map - Slots Per Child (Voronoi)](/Maps/map_slots_per_child_voronoi.png)

 Child care access is often represented in terms of “child care deserts”: places where there is zero, or nearly zero, access.
-The third and fourth maps, below, highlight regions in Lakeview with zero child care access within a fifteen-minute walk.
+The third and fourth maps, below, highlight regions in Lakeview with zero child care access within a 15-minute walk.

 ![Map - Zero Slots (Point)](/Maps/map_zero_slots_point.png)